Jon-Kle/DB-Manager/de/README.md

         - Dokumentation
         - Bewahrung und Akzeptanz von anderem Code
     - Verhalten an der Raspberry Pi
-        - use backups for the config files
+        - use backups for the config files -> (copies of files with .backup extension before any changes)
     - Workflow
     - Funktionsweise des Programmes
         - grundstruktur